 Prior to joining Qatar Cool, Mr. Al Mutawah worked with Qatar General Electricity & Water Corporation, in diverse positions.
 Mr. Al Mutawah has an excelled career in challenges of devising winning strategies, in business, with a sole aim of driving excellence & growth.

 Mr. Al Mutawah has been selected by Qatar Leadership Center as an executive leader; leading to a PHD in engineering management, after the completion of QLC certification.

 Mr. Shehadeh joined Qatar District Cooling Company ‘Qatar Cool’ in November 2005, with his main role managing the financial strategy for Qatar Cool and its subsidiaries.
 He is a strong team leader, objective oriented and a driver of the highest quality by means of results.

-Mr. Shehadeh has more than fifteen years of firm financial and managerial experience, and has worked with a number of auditing firms.
+Mr. Shehadeh has more than eighteen years of firm financial and managerial experience, and has worked with a number of auditing firms.
 Prior to joining Qatar Cool he spent five years with Ernst and Young, Abu Dhabi, and was in charge of auditing major utility companies, industrial, financial and investment institutions.